Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 <manifest xmlns:android="http://schemas.android.com/apk/res/android"> <uses-permission android:name="android.permission.INTERNET"/> <uses-feature android:name="android.hardware.camera"/> <uses-feature android:name="android.hardware.camera.autofocus"/> <uses-permission android:name="android.permission.CAMERA"/> <uses-permission android:name="android.permission.RECORD_AUDIO"/> <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/> <uses-permission android:name="android.permission.CHANGE_NETWORK_STATE"/> <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS"/> <uses-permission android:name="android.permission.BLUETOOTH" android:maxSdkVersion="30"/> <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" android:maxSdkVersion="30"/> <uses-permission android:name="android.permission.BLUETOOTH_CONNECT"/> ... </manifest>

-For the corresponding iOS permissions, open the Info.plist file and add:
+For iOS, open your Info.plist file and add:

 xml